Whitney-Nihi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 -6-create_local_variable - creates a new local variable -7-create_global_variable - creates a new global variable -8-true_knowledge - prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line
+-9-divide_and_rule - prints the result of POWER divided by DIVIDE, followed by a new line